 This post is a complete review of TunnelBear with a comprehensive Guide on the features you need to know.

-TunnelBear is a public virtual private network service based in Toronto, Canada.
-The company was founded by Daniel Kaldor and Ryan Dochuk in 2011.
+TunnelBear is a public virtual private network service located in Toronto, Canada.
+In 2011, the company was founded by two individuals, Daniel Kaldor and Ryan Dochuk.

 It can operate on Android, Linux, iOS, macOS, Microsoft Windows.
 There’s also a browser extension for both Chrome and Opera

 It offers its users both free and paid VPN services.
-However, the free version is only limited to 500MB/month bandwidth.
+The free version however, is limited to 500MB per month bandwidth.

 On a good note, their VPN software uses the industry standard (strong) OpenVPN protocol, as well as 256-bit AES encryption

 I will keep it simple but concise and straight to the point.
 You will learn about its products and services offered.

 Below is the breakdown of what I would be covering: